 When we stretch and do specific exercises, these help to move bile from our gallbladder into our gut, thus helping waste products to move along the intestines.
 Menopause hormonal changes impact a lower production of bile and storage, hence this can be part of the reason for feeling bloated as menopause arrives.

-Numerous women are relying on supplements to help them feel better, but as I discovered, this may only be a band-aid as they stop working into the longer term when women don’t adapt and adjust their lifestyle.
+Numerous women are relying on supplements to help them feel better, but as I discovered, this may only be a band-aid, if women don’t get to the root-cause of their gut health and inflammatory changes.

-However, to ease bloating and increased gas, both of which are signs of Leaky Gut Syndrome, which for many of us, arrives during peri-menopause, then we need to make a few lifestyle changes too.
+To ease bloating and increased gas, both of which are signs of Leaky Gut Syndrome, which for many women, arrives during peri-menopause and into menopause, then a few lifestyle adjustments are helpful too.

 With so many women experiencing changing gut health as they move into their 50s, I hope you like my article this week.
 And rest assured, if your gut health has changed, then you aren’t alone.